The cruise control function helps you to maintain your driving speed at a speed that you choose, called the cruising speed.

 This cruising speed may be set at any speed above 19 mph (30 km/h).

-Depending on the vehicle, cruise control is linked with “Hill Descent Control” which uses the braking system to optimise downhill cruise control.
+The cruise control function is linked with the “Hill Descent Control” function, enabling use of the braking system to optimise downhill cruise control.

 1 Cruise control On/Off switch.